er-himanshu-ahuja/HTML5-Semantics/README.md

 # HTML5 - Semantics

-###  A Simple Dashboard created using HTML5 and CSS3
+###  A Simple Form-based Dashboard created using HTML5 and CSS3